Bad breath: Gums

 Gingival crevices are the small grooves between teeth and gums, and they are present in health, although they may become inflamed when gingivitis is present.
-The difference between a gingival crevice and periodontal pocket is that former is <3mm in depth and the latter is >3mm.
+The difference between a gingival crevice and periodontal pocket is that the former is <3mm in depth and the latter is >3mm.
 Periodontal pockets usually accompany periodontal disease (gum disease).
 There is some controversy over the role of periodontal diseases in causing bad breath.
 However, advanced periodontal disease is a common cause of severe halitosis.
-People with uncontrolled diabetes are more prone to have multiple gingival and periodontal abscess.
+People with uncontrolled diabetes are more prone to have multiple gingival and periodontal abscesses.
 Their gums are evident with large pockets, where pus accumulation occurs.
 This nidus of infection can be a potential source for bad breath.
-Removal of the subgingival calculus (i.e. tartar or hard plaque) and friable tissue has been shown to improve mouth odour considerably.
+Removal of the subgingival calculus (i.e., tartar or hard plaque) and friable tissue has been shown to improve mouth odour considerably.
 This is accomplished by subgingival scaling and root planing and irrigation with an antibiotic mouth rinse.
 The bacteria that cause gingivitis and periodontal disease (periodontopathogens) are invariably gram negative and capable of producing VSC.
 Methyl mercaptan is known to be the greatest contributing VSC in halitosis that is caused by periodontal disease and gingivitis.
 The level of VSC on breath has been shown to positively correlate with the depth of periodontal pocketing, the number of pockets, and whether the pockets bleed when examined with a dental probe.
-Indeed, VSC may themselves have been shown to contribute to the inflammation and tissue damage that is characteristic of periodontal disease.
+Indeed, VSCs may themselves have been shown to contribute to the inflammation and tissue damage that is characteristic of periodontal disease.
 However, not all patients with periodontal disease have halitosis, and not all patients with halitosis have periodontal disease.
-Although patients with periodontal disease are more likely to develop halitosis than the general population, the halitosis symptom was shown to be more strongly associated with degree of tongue coating than with the severity of periodontal disease.
+Although patients with periodontal disease are more likely to develop halitosis than the general population, the halitosis symptom was shown to be more strongly associated with the degree of tongue coating than with the severity of periodontal disease.
 Another possible symptom of periodontal disease is a bad taste, which does not necessarily accompany a malodour that is detectable by others.